Several different gene abnormalities can cause the disorder.

-Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
+Hemophilia B is a deficiency in clotting factor IX.

 The bleeding patterns and consequences of these two types of hemophilia are similar.